Elaine Miles

-Elaine Miles is an American actress known for her role as Marilyn Whirlwind in the television series Northern Exposure.
+Elaine Miles (born April 7, 1960) is a Native American actress best known for her role as Marilyn Whirlwind in the television series Northern Exposure.
+She is an enrolled citizen of the Confederated Tribes of the Umatilla Indian Reservation.

-Biography
+Early life

-Elaine Miles was born in Pendleton, Oregon, of Cayuse/Nez Perce ancestry, and lived to the age of three on the Umatilla Indian Reservation in eastern Oregon.
+Elaine Miles was born in Pendleton, Oregon.
+She is a citizen of the Confederated Tribes of the Umatilla Indian Reservation with Cayuse/Nez Perce ancestry.
+She lived on the Umatilla Indian Reservation in Eastern Oregon until age three.
 Her family then moved to Renton, Washington, where her father was a Boeing machinist.

-She learned many of the traditional skills in her youth—storytelling, beading, pottery and weaving—and is a prize-winning traditional dancer.
+She learned skills and Indigenous art techniques skills in her youth, such as storytelling, beading, pottery and weaving, and she is a prize-winning powwow dancer.